Spritz (cocktail): Recipe

-There is no single composition for a spritz, and it is prepared with different ingredients in different towns and cities, meaning that the alcohol content is highly variable.
-A common denominator is the presence of sparkling white wine and water, with the remaining being made up from a great variety of alcoholic drinks, sometimes mixed, but with an unwritten rule to preserve the red/orange color of the cocktail.
-Finally, a slice of lemon, orange or an olive and a few ice cubes are added.
+There is no single composition for a spritz; it is prepared with different ingredients in different towns and cities, so the alcohol content is highly variable.
+A common denominator is the presence of sparkling white wine and water, with the rest made up of a wide variety of alcoholic drinks, sometimes mixed, but with an unwritten rule to preserve the red/orange color of the cocktail.
+Finally, a slice of lemon, a slice of orange, or an olive, and a few ice cubes are added.